TerminalsandCoffee/terraform-associate-study/04–Advanced-Terraform-Features.md

 When should you use provisioners instead of user_data or cloud-init?
 A) Always - provisioners are the recommended approach
 B) When you need to run commands after resource creation that can't be done with user_data
-C) Never - provisioners are deprecated
+C) Never - provisioners should never be used
 D) Only for Windows instances

 <details>
 <summary>Show Answer</summary>
 Answer: **B** - Provisioners should be a last resort.
 Use user_data, cloud-init, or configuration management tools (Ansible, Chef) first.
 Provisioners are useful for post-creation tasks that can't be handled by built-in initialization methods.
+While not deprecated, they are discouraged in favor of more reliable alternatives.
 </details>